jstol/digital-ocean-autoscaler/README.md

 # digital-ocean-autoscaler
-An autoscaler for Digital Ocean droplets that sits on top of HAProxy.
+A horizontal autoscaler for applications deployed to DigitalOcean.
+The tool can be used alongside HAProxy to augment its weighted round robin load balancing algorithm.
+Weights can be dynamically set to redirect requests to the least loaded worker Droplet.

-This tool runs a "master" process on the same droplet as HAProxy, with "client" processes running on app droplets.
+This tool runs a "node manager" process (on the same droplet as HAProxy), with "worker monitor" processes running on app Droplets.
+Worker monitor processes share CPU load metrics (`loadavg`) with the node manager, which then in turn adds/removes Droplets as needed (and dynamically sets HAProxy's weights for each of the app server Droplets).

-The clients share CPU load metrics (`loadavg`) with the master, which then in turn dynamically sets the load balancing weights of the app servers and adds/removes droplets as needed.
+Node managers communicate with worker monitors through a nanomsg `SURVEY` socket (using the [Mangos](https://github.com/go-mangos/mangos) library).